ehdtlaos/Fetch/README.md

 This project is designed to be a back-end project.
 There are three functionalities in this project.
   1. Getting member's total points per payer

-    Member's id: 1
-    Request: Get /get/1

-    returns:

-    {
-      "DANNON": 1000,
-      "UNILEVER": 0,
-      "MILLER COORS": 5300
-    }

-    - In the sample, key is payer's name and value is points they current have for the payer.
-    - Each member will have their own member_id, which needs to be given at the beginning.

   2. Adding more payer & point information to the data
   3. Updating the data with points that needs to be spent